Accessibility Statement for Aylesbury Vale area Website & Apps

-This website was tested for compliance with the Web Content Accessibility Guidelines V2.1 level A, level AA and level AAA, and these tests have been carried out by internally through SiteMorse accessibility software.
-It was last test on 31/01/2020 and received a score of 6/10 on Accessibility and 10/10 on Code Quality.
+These websites were tested for compliance with the Web Content Accessibility Guidelines V2.1 level A, level AA and level AAA, and these tests have been carried out internally through SiteMorse accessibility software.
+Accessibility issues raised have been added to this statement and are removed once resolved.

 What we’re doing to improve accessibility

-As part of the reorganisation of local government for Buckinghamshire, Aylesbury Vale District Council, the other District Councils and the County Council will be replaced by Buckinghamshire Council on 1 April 2020.
+As part of the reorganisation of local government for Buckinghamshire, Aylesbury Vale District Council, the other District Councils and the County Council have merged into Buckinghamshire Council on 1 April 2020.
 A new website has been launched for Buckinghamshire Council.
 Content currently hosted on the separate council websites will be incrementally transferred over to the new Buckinghamshire Council website where it will be republished as fully accessible content.
-Once this is complete, the current council websites for the district councils and county council will be decommissioned.
+Once this is complete, the current council websites for the old district areas and county council will be decommissioned.

-Buckinghamshire Council has entered into a contract with SiteImprove, a website monitoring software provider, which will assist in the continuous improvement of the Council’s website, to start on 1April.
+Buckinghamshire Council has entered into a contract with SiteImprove, a website monitoring software provider, to assist in the continuous improvement of the Council’s websites.

-This accessibility statement will be updated quarterly, unless otherwise required, to track progress of accessibility work and to ensure the information provided is accurate and up to date.
+This accessibility statement will be updated regularly to track progress of accessibility work and to ensure the information provided is accurate and up to date.